 Figure 1: Layering of M2M technology

 The application layer, which is the highest layer, provides the relevant application data.
-Organizations such as the Smart Grid Interoperability Panel (SGIP) and Continua (eHealth) are involved in the definition of this layer.
+Organizations such as the Smart Grid Interoperability Panel (SGIP) and IEC, and other IEEE projects (Such as IEEE 1547 and IEEE 2030) are involved in the definition of this layer.

 A middle layer called the common service layer enables the exchange of information between the application layer and the access independent underlying network.
 Organizations such as oneM2M are leading the effort to standardize this layer.